Authors who shaped my thinking before I turned 18

 எல்லாம் சௌக்கியமே.. கருடன் சொன்னது..

-In the Hindu mythology, a snake adorns Lord Siva’s neck.
+In the Hindu mythology, a snake adorns Lord Siva's neck.
 From its safety, the snake prods the well-being of its predator, the eagle.
 The eagle replies, if one stays in a safe place, it is all well and good.
 I appreciate this song even more as the world is battling the COVID pandemic.
-I’m thankful that I’m safe in every way - psychological safety with family, financial safety with a stable income, and physical safety with a large house.
-If you live long enough, work long enough, or run a business long enough, you’ll encounter predators.
-Knowing this, I’ve built my life on a rock.
+I'm thankful that I'm safe in every way - psychological safety with family, financial safety with a stable income, and physical safety with a large house.
+If you live long enough, work long enough, or run a business long enough, you'll encounter predators.
+Knowing this, I've Build on the rock for the storms are surely coming.

 His masterpiece was not his movie songs, but a treatise on Hinduism called Arthamulla Indhu Madham( Meaningful Hinduism).
 He explores the meaning of traditions of this ancient religion, at least as practiced in Tamil Nadu.
 I remember many of the traditions he unraveled, but here I recollect just two: